An Overview: What Is Dependent Personality Disorder?

 Ilona Titova/EyeEm

-Individuals living with dependent personality disorder (DPD) typically believe they can’t take care of themselves, so they typically rely on someone to care of them and make decisions for them, such as what clothes to wear.
-Individuals with DPD this disorder are generally emotionally dependent on others and do everything they can to try to please those they rely on.
-They also tend to be passive and experience separation anxiety.
-They may even tolerate negative behavior, abuse,* or mistreatment from others.
+Dependent Personality Disorder is a condition where someone feels an overwhelming need to rely on others for decision-making and emotional support, often leading them to be excessively submissive and clingy in their relationships.
+It can make everyday tasks and decisions daunting without constant reassurance from others.
+Individuals living with dependent personality disorder (DPD) typically believe they can’t take care of themselves, so they may rely on someone to care for them and make decisions for them, such as what clothes to wear.
+Individuals with DPD are generally emotionally dependent on others and may make great efforts to please those they depend on.
+They also tend to be passive, experience separation anxiety, and tolerate negative behavior, abuse,* or mistreatment from others.

 How is dependent personality disorder diagnosed?

-If you think you have dependent personality disorder, it may help to speak with a healthcare provider first.
+If you think you have a dependent personality disorder, speak with a healthcare provider first.
 A healthcare provider may consider your symptoms and conduct a physical exam to rule out any potential physical causes.
 If they don’t find a physical cause of your symptoms, they may refer you to a licensed mental health professional.

-A licensed therapist may look at your symptoms and determine whether they relate to dependent personality disorder, borderline personality disorder (which often has several common characteristics), or something else entirely.
+A licensed therapist may look at your symptoms and determine whether they relate to dependent personality disorder, borderline personality disorder (which often has several common characteristics), or another mental health condition.
+A mental health professional may diagnose dependent personality disorder if you meet five or more of the following criteria:

 According to the Cleveland Clinic, a mental health professional may diagnose dependent personality disorder if you meet five or more of the following criteria:

-• Inability to manage life responsibilities without seeking help from others.
+• Difficulty managing life responsibilities without seeking help from others

-• Problems stating an opinion out of fear of loss of support or approval.
+• Problems stating an opinion out of fear of losing support or approval

-• Strong drive to get support from others, even choosing to do unenjoyable things to get it.
+• A strong drive to get support from others, even choosing to do unenjoyable activities to get it

-• Trouble making everyday decisions without input or reassurance from others.
+• Difficulty making everyday decisions without input or reassurance from others

-• Trouble starting or completing projects because of a lack of self-confidence or ability to make decisions.
+• Trouble starting or completing projects because of a lack of self-confidence or decision-making ability

 Getty/AnnaStills